Einaudi Faculty Associates

 Andre Kessler is a chemical ecologist in the College of Arts and Sciences, whose research focuses on the mechanisms, ecological consequences, and the evolution of plant induced responses to herbivore damage.
 His research includes studying chemical elicitation of plant responses, plant chemistry-m

-Associate Professor Lori Khatchadourian, College of Arts and Sciences, examines the ongoing effort to grapple with the relationship between imperialism and the vast world of material things.
-As both an archaeologist of southwest Asia and a scholar of the Soviet and post-Soviet Caucasus, she pursu
+Lori Khatchadourian examines the ongoing effort to grapple with the relationship between imperialism and the vast world of material things.
+As both an archaeologist of southwest Asia and a scholar of the Soviet and post-Soviet Caucasus, she pursues this concern with the materiality of empire acro

 Greg Morrisett is the dean and vice provost of Cornell Tech, a New York City–based campus focused on graduate education that integrates technology, business, law, and design in service of economic impact and societal good.
 Morrisett's research focuses on the application of programming language te